abhiBose27/trading_chart/README.md

 # Trading Chart

-Trading Chart consisting of OHLCV live data along with the live orderbook from Binance websockets and REST API.
-Features include changing the time period of the candlesticks from 1second to 1month, live visualisation of the performance of all the spot market coins from Binance.
+UI interface representing live movement of crypto using websockets and rest api.
+It has primarily 3 components, the trading chart, the orderbook, and the market trades.
+Includes the functionality of basic data modeling using indicators like VWAP, WMA, MA, EMA to analyse the trends and movements of the prices on different time periods.
-Tech stack involving D3.js, Bootstrap.
+Tech stack involves ReactJs, D3.js, Semantic UI, Pure Websockets.
+REST API

 # Getting Started